Employment Relations Act 2000

 The New Zealand Employment Relations Act 2000 (often known by its acronym, ERA) is a statute of the Parliament of New Zealand.
+It was introduced by Margaret Wilson, the Labour Party then-Minister of Labour under Prime Minister Helen Clark, and commenced on 2 October 2000.
+Section 6 covers almost all employees in New Zealand, distinguished from independent contractors.

+The ERA deals with the duties and obligations of employers and employees, along with breaches thereof.
+It lists reasons for termination of employment and addresses summary and constructive dismissal, as well as employer bankruptcy.
+The ERA deals with redundancy, as well as "sham" redundancy and new roles.
+It also allows employees to pursue personal grievances under six rationales, outlines remedies, and addresses costs of pursuing grievances.

+The ERA promotes collective bargaining and requires good faith interactions.
+It addresses strike actions and lockouts, along with wages, essential industries, strikebreakers, and economic torts during industrial action.
+The ERA deals with trade union registration, union access and meetings, and addresses the free-rider problem.

-It was substantially amended by the Employment Relations (Validation of Union Registration and Other Matters) Amendment Act 2001 and by the ERAA (No 2) 2004.
+The ERA was substantially amended by the Employment Relations (Validation of Union Registration and Other Matters) Amendment Act 2001 and by the ERAA (No 2) 2004, with other amendments in 2008, 2021, and 2026.

 Preceding statutes

 The original statute governing employment relations in New Zealand was the Industrial Conciliation and Arbitration Act 1894 (ICAA).
 It remained in force for 80 years from 1894 to 1973.

 In 1973, the Third Labour Government brought in the Industrial Relations Act 1973 (IRA).

 In 1987, the Fourth Labour Government brought in the Labour Relations Act 1987 (LRA).

 In 1991, the Fourth National Government brought in the Employment Contracts Act 1991 (ECA).
 It was in force from 15 May 1991 to 2 October 2000 when it was repealed by the Fifth Labour Government and replaced with the ERA 2000.

 The ICAA and IRA gave the most power to a government agency to force employers and employees to reach an agreement.
 The ECA gave the most freedom to employers and employees to reach agreement without government intervention.
 The LRA, the ERA 2000 and the ERAA 2004 lie in the middle of this spectrum.